The 25 Best New Apps Of 2017

 Not so trivial.
 On some level, HQ Trivia is an ordinary multiple-choice trivia game, but it has a few standout features that have turned it into a phenomenon.
 There’s the lure of real money, shared between everyone who answers every question correctly, and the dad-like banter of host Scott Rogowsky, with whom people have become weirdly obsessed.
 Add in live chat among players and the game’s scheduled nature (3 p.m. and 9 p.m.
 Eastern weekdays, 9 p.m. weekends), and you have a recipe for over 100,000 players per session.
 Now all HQ has to do is figure out how to make money—and rein in any future CEO freakouts. [iOS]

 Highlights for children.
 Once exclusive to Amazon’s Fire tablets, Amazon Freetime arrived on Android this year to spare your kids from inappropriate content.
-The app acts as a portal to age-appropriate videos, websites, games, and apps, largely from established brands like Disney and Nickelodeon.
-A Freetime Unlimited subscription ($3 per month for Amazon Prime members, $5 per month for non-Prime members) adds even more content.
+The app acts as a portal to age-appropriate videos and websites, largely from established brands like Disney and Nickelodeon.
+A Freetime Unlimited subscription ($3 per month for Amazon Prime members, $5 per month for non-Prime members) adds even more content, including apps, games, and books.
 As an electronic babysitter, it beats sending your kids into the wilds of YouTube.
 [Android]

 Storytelling 3.0.
 Director Steven Soderbergh indulges his experimental side with Mosaic, a murder mystery in which you choose how the narrative plays out.
 It’s not exactly a Choose Your Own Adventure—the outcomes stay the same no matter which branch you follow—but it does allow you to decide which plotlines to focus on.
 Alternatively, you can go the completionist route and watch every video, or wait for Mosaic to appear in miniseries form on HBO next year. [iOS]